dennis-kachila/kenya-economy-app/README.md

 # Kenya Economy Analysis App

-The **Kenya Economy Analysis App** is a React-based web application designed to provide a comprehensive visualization of Kenya's economic indicators.
-The app fetches real-time and historical data from various sources and presents it in an interactive and user-friendly interface.
+The **Kenya Economy Analysis App** is a React-based web application designed to provide a simple visualization of Kenya's economic indicators.
+The app is itended to fetches real-time and historical data from various sources and presents it in an interactive and user-friendly interface (to be implemented later).
 It allows users to explore trends, compare metrics, and gain insights into Kenya's economic performance.

 ## Features